Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things

 \subsection{Evaluation using Real Testbed}

 We then implement Linkbait in a real testbed to evaluate its performance.
-In particular, we focus on the rerouting latency introduced by Linkbait since our mechanism should not affect legitimate hosts or be perceived by the adversary.
+In particular, we focus on the rerouting latency introduced by Linkbait since our mechanism should not affect legitimate IoT devices or be perceived by the adversary.
 Therefore, the lower latency introduced by Linkbait, the better link obfuscation to the adversaries.
-Thus, we build Linkbait on a real testbed to evaluate the rerouting latency.